 Buckeye Hot Springs

-Cliffside tub next to creek.
+Cliffside tub next to the creek.
 Great hot/cold contrast experience.

 Ghost towns